ProverProject/prover-enterprise-public/doc/API.md

 - mediahashtype - should always be "SHA-256" for this version;
 - clientid - numeric user id within the customer's system;
-- referencetxhash - hash of transaction returned by `request-swype-code` RPC call used to generate the swype-code for this video file.
+- referencetxhash - hash of transaction returned by `request-swype-code` RPC call used to generate the swype-code for this video file;
+- message - optional text message, may be omitted if no message is attached to the transaction.

 ### Parameters (submit, swype-code obtained using fast-request-swype-code)